UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 2. Run the following command: `sudo su` and enter your user password.

-3. Run the following command: `shutdown && waagent -deprovision+user -force`.
+3. Run the following command: `shutdown && waagent -deprovision+user -force`

 4. Wait for the VM to shutdown.
 Your session will be closed.